Get stitching! These UK charities looking for volunteer knitters

 Project Linus aim to provide a sense of security and comfort to sick and traumatised babies, children and teenagers through the provision of new homemade patchwork quilts and knitted blankets.

 It also gives volunteers across the UK the opportunity to contribute to their local community.
 To contact them your nearest Area Co-ordinator – click on their email address or telephone them.
-More here.
+More information can be found here.

 The Donkey Sanctuary